 - Conversion of Percentage to GPA

-- Types of Grading Scales in India
+- Types of Grading Systems in India

-- Detailed Grading Scale in India
+- Scale of The University in India

 - UGC Grade Scale

-- Anna University Grade Scale
+- Anna University Grade System

 - University of Madras Grade Scale